Cross-dressing in literature: Ancient and medieval literature

 In the myth of the Trojan War, Achilles' mother Thetis wanted to keep him from joining the Greek forces (and thus dying in battle as was prophesied), so she dresses him in women's clothes and hides him among a cloister of women.
 When the Greek envoy arrives to fetch him for battle, Odysseus is suspicious of Achilles' absence and concocts a scheme to reveal the deception: he offers gifts to all the women, including among them a sword and shield.
 Then he has an alarm sounded, and when Achilles instinctively grabs the weapons to defend himself, the ruse is revealed and he must join the Greek army and fight at Troy.

 In Ludovico Ariosto's Orlando Furioso, Bradamante, being a knight, wears full-plate armor; similarly, Britomart wears full-plate armor in Edmund Spenser's The Faerie Queene.
 Intentionally or not, this disguises them as men, and they are taken as such by other characters.
 In Orlando Furioso, Fiordespina falls in love with Bradamante; her brother Ricciardetto disguises himself as his sister, dressing as a woman, persuades Fiordespina that he is Bradamante, magically changed into a man to make their love possible, and in his female attire is able to conduct a love affair with her.

 Early modern literature

 Several of William Shakespeare's works include cross-dressing.

-William Shakespeare made substantial use of cross-dressing for female characters who took on masculine clothing to carry out actions difficult for women.
-In The Merchant of Venice, Portia and her maid dress as men to plead in court on the merchant's behalf, and are quite successful in their ruse; in the same play, Shylock's daughter Jessica dresses as a man to elope with her Christian lover.
-Twelfth Night, or What You Will deals extensively with cross-dressing through the female protagonist Viola.
-She disguises herself as Cesario and immediately finds herself caught up in a love triangle: she loves Duke Orsino who loves Countess Olivia who loves Cesario.
-Luckily, all is resolved when Viola's presumed dead twin brother Sebastian comes along.
-We only see Viola as Viola in one scene; for the rest of the play she is dressed as Cesario.
-When Rosalind and Celia flee court in As You Like It, Rosalind dresses, for their protection, as a man.
-However, as a way to further complicate the situation for comedic effect, Shakespeare has Rosalind's male character "Ganymede" dress as a woman to help a male friend, Orlando de Boys, practice wooing Rosalind, with whom he is smitten, while at the same time fending off the affections Phoebe has for "Ganymede".
-In other words, it is a man, (the actor), dressing as a woman, dressing as a man, dressing as a woman.

-The Merchant of Venice (c1657) a play by William Shakespeare in which Portia dresses as a man in order to defend Antonio against Shylock's suit for the 'pound of flesh' he is owed as forfeiture for failing to repay a debt in time.
+Shakespeare made substantial use of cross-dressing for female characters who took on masculine clothing to carry out actions difficult for women.
+Relevant examples include: